surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 an LFO/Envelope Generator module, and a collection of utility modules.
 <p>
-This manual covers how to use these modules in VCV Rack, but it is intended to be read in conjunction with the <a href="/manual">Surge XT Manual</a>.
+This manual covers how to use these modules in VCV Rack, but it is intended to be read in conjunction with the [Surge XT Manual](/manual).
 Concepts like the meaning of a particular setting in a VCO or a particular knob on an effect are covered there in detail, and we won't repeat that information here.